✓ Updated May 2026

 When is the absolute best time to visit Bora Bora if I want perfect weather and fewer crowds?

-Honestly, the sweet spot for Bora Bora is during the dry season, which runs from May to October.
-You'll get those postcard-perfect sunny days with low humidity, and while it's not *empty*, it's definitely less crowded than the peak holiday months.
-I always recommend aiming for May or October if you can swing it – you get fantastic weather without the absolute peak season prices or throngs of people.
+Honestly, the sweet spot for Bora Bora is during the dry season, from May to October.
+You'll get those postcard-perfect sunny days with low humidity and minimal rain, which is ideal for enjoying the lagoon.
+While it's technically peak season, visiting in May or October can often mean slightly fewer crowds than the absolute height of summer.

-Beyond the famous lagoon, are there any 'must-do' activities or spots that most tourists miss?
+Beyond the famous lagoon, are there any 'must-do' experiences that feel more authentic or less touristy?

 What is the cheapest month to visit Bora Bora, French Polynesia?